vanzef/Numix-Eighties/README.md

 This is the excellent Numix theme, altered to use Base16 Ocean colors (see link below).
 It's a clean, desaturated, bluish theme.

-As of right now, I've edited the GTK2, GTK3, and Openbox themes to use Base16 Ocean colors.
+As of right now, I've edited the GTK2, GTK3, XFWM4, and Openbox themes to use Base16 Ocean colors.
 The GTK3 theme contains several graphical assets which I will need to change.
-Then I can move on to Metacity, XFWM, etc.
+Then I can move on to Metacity, etc.

 ### Requirements